openzipkin/brave/instrumentation/kafka-clients/README.md

   }
 }
 ```

+## Single Root Span on Consumer

+When a Tracing Kafka Consumer is processing records that do not have trace-context (i.e. Producer is not tracing)
+it will reuse the same root span `poll` to group all processing of records returned.

+If this is not the desired behavior, users can customize it by setting `singleRootSpanOnReceiveBatch` to `false`.
+This will create a root span `poll` for each record received.

 ## Notes
 * This tracer is only compatible with Kafka versions including headers support ( > 0.11.0).